cloudstateu/cm-122021/labs/Docker/01_docker_commands/README.md

     This command will start nginx server inside container.
 Nginx server will serve single, welcome HTML page.

-1. Open web browser, paste your virtual machine public IP address and check if nginx serve welcome page.
+1. Open web browser, paste virtual machine public IP address and check if nginx serve welcome page.
 1. Go back to terminal

     In terminal you can see all logs produced by the nginx process.
 In fact you see everything that goes to a standard output of a container.